-Results coming from the preliminary tests show that, through the proposed infrastructure realized for the management of data, Cloud and physical devices, it is possible to acquire, with an easy method, all the information associated to the production line like production quality (goods vs. discarded object), cycle time, start, stop, emergency, alarm and devices status (i.e., inverter, motors, etc.).
-All the data in the Cloud has been used to define tailored services for the firm.
-As an example, data and signals coming from the PLC and the operator shifts (see Figure 9) are merged to provide a consistent job activity, useful for the performance indexes estimation and, at the same time, the support of the production line maintenance is proposed using the ABC Classification to identify stop causes.
+The results of the preliminary tests indicated that through using the proposed infrastructure for the management of the data, the Cloud and the physical devices, it is possible, via a simple method, to acquire all the information associated with the production line, including production quality (goods vs. discarded objects), cycle time, start, stop, emergency, alarm and device status (e.g. inverters, motors, etc.).
+All the data in the Cloud was used to define tailored services for the firm.
+As an example, the data and signals from the PLC and the operator shifts (see Figure 9) could be merged to provide a consistent job activity, which will be useful for the performance index estimation, while, at the same time, support for the production line maintenance was proposed using the ABC classification to identify the stop causes.

 conclusion and future work

-The fourth industrial era takes to a new level the automated factory by introducing modular, extendible and customized mass production technologies.
-This means that production lines or machines will be integrated in all management processes in order to operate independently, or cooperate with other machines or humans, with the main objective to realize and optimize a customer-oriented production, while constantly maintaining its condition.
+The fourth industrial era is taking the automated factory to a whole new level through the introduction of modular, extendible and customised mass production technologies.
+This means that production lines or machines will be integrated in all management processes to ensure independent operation or cooperation with other machines or humans, with the main objective being to realise and optimise a fully customer-oriented production while constantly maintaining its condition.

-Following the paradigm of new smart factories, the main challenges of the CPS complexity have been faced in the present paper by developing: from one hand, a new modular, extensible and interoperable software architecture based on OSGi framework for managing heterogeneous devices, simulation and HIL prototype; on the other hand, a Cloud Computing to manage and analyse data, as well as to expose business data and services via external APIs interfaces.
-In detail, a testing of a smart production line, before the production deployment, has been developed in two levels of analysis.
-The first one provides the development of an OSGi software module to generate random data packets to be sent for the testing of the Cloud communication and the Database performances.
-The second one has been realized on a simulated WSN by using Cooja cross simulator integrated with an HIL infrastructure.
-The proposed CPS architecture has been tested on a pilot case, a SIFIM’s Srl production line developed by CTF Automazioni Srl, in order to test the performances, and to develop the high-level Clouds analytics to exploit the versatility of the CPS towards a proactive maintenance scenario.
-Eight weeks of data, collected in April and May 2018, have been used to compute an analysis of the production line performances, in terms of Overall Equipment Effectiveness and machines failures analysis.
-These analyses are useful to better manage customer care, maintenance management and evaluate structural improvements for new production lines.
-Further tests and functional integrations will be carried out to increase the performance of the proposed system.
+Following the paradigm of the new smart factories, the main challenges related to CPS complexity were addressed in this paper through developing both a new modular, extensible and interoperable software architecture based on the OSGi framework for managing heterogeneous devices, simulation and HIL prototype and a CC system for managing and analysing data as well as for exposing business data and services via external APIs interfaces.
+Specifically, the testing of a smart production line prior to deployment was developed based on two levels of analysis.
+The first allowed for the development of an OSGi software module for generating random data packets that will be sent for the testing of the cloud communication system and the database performances.
+Meanwhile, the second was realised on a simulated WSN using a Cooja cross simulator integrated with an HIL infrastructure.
+The proposed CPS architecture was tested in terms of a pilot case, the SIFIM Srl production line developed by CTF Automazioni Srl.
+Here, the performance was evaluated, while high-level cloud analytics were developed to exploit the versatility of the CPS to produce a proactive maintenance scenario.
+Eight weeks of data, collected during April and May of 2018, were used to undertake the analysis of the production line performances in terms of OEE and machine failure.
+These analyses will prove useful to improving customer care and maintenance management and for evaluating the structural improvements to new production lines.
+Further tests and functional integrations will be carried out in the future to enhance the performance of the proposed system.

-Acknowledgement
+AcknowledgementS

-A special thanks is dedicated to CTF Automazioni Srl for the availability and support for testing the Cloud infrastructure.
-In particular, thanks to the owner Lucio Bartocci, the project managers Luigi Carboni and Maurizio Marucci and, finally, the technical commercial manager Pierluigi Pettinari.
-We also thank SIFIM Srl for having supported an important research project and for accepting to install our developed solution in its production line.
+Special thanks go to CTF Automazioni Srl for the availability and support in testing the cloud infrastructure.
+Particular thanks go to the owner, Lucio Bartocci, the project managers, Luigi Carboni and Maurizio Marucci, and, finally, the technical commercial manager, Pierluigi Pettinari.
+We also thank SIFIM Srl for supporting an important research project and for agreeing to install our developed solution within its production line.

 References